gavinlyonsrepo/raspberrypi_tempmon/README.md

 config file which should be set up just for root account.

-In graph mode the program calls a python function and using matplotlib (plotting library) creates a plot of data of GPU andCPu verus time from output of mode 3 the logfile.txt.
+In graph mode the program calls a python function and using matplotlib (plotting library) creates a plot of data of GPU and CPU verus time from output of mode 3 the logfile.txt.

 See Also